 - Among Shanghai's working class, many sports have become quite popular.
 Due to the influx of Western businessmen and visitors, Western sports have become vogue, and like in the west, Golf, and Tennis are a necessity for Shanghai businessmen.

-- Although expensive, golf courses are becoming more and more popular, and are normally designed to exacting specifications.
-The most popular golf courses amongst Shanghai's businessmen are the Palm Beach Golf Course, and the Shanghai Golf Club.
+- Although expensive, golf courses are becoming more and more popular, and are normally designed to exact specifications.
+The most popular golf courses among Shanghai's businessmen are the Palm Beach Golf Course, and the Shanghai Golf Club.

 If you are interested in taking a Shanghai tour with an English-speaking tour guide to show you around Shanghai; China Odyssey Tours is here and ready to help.